Mark Hutson: Professional career

-Hutson was selected by the Dallas Cowboys in the third round (67th overall) of the 1988 NFL Draft, after dropping because of his limitations in pass-blocking.
+Hutson was selected by the Dallas Cowboys in the third round (67th overall) of the 1988 NFL draft, after dropping because of his limitations in pass-blocking.
 Two weeks into training camp he suffered a herniated disc that required back surgery to remove it.
 He was placed on the injured reserve list on August 31.

 After trying to regain his playing form, he was eventually waived on June 1, 1989 and forced into early retirement.

 Coaching career

 Hutson began his coaching career at his alma mater, Oklahoma, in 1990 as a graduate assistant.
 He coached with Houston Nutt at Murray State University, Boise State University and the University of Arkansas.
 While with the Razorbacks, Hutson was selected Southeastern Conference Special Teams Coach of the Year.

 His coaching travels next took Hutson to the University of Tulsa as the offensive line coach from 2000 to 2002.
-Following Tulsa, Hutson came to Eastern Illinois University and spent four seasons as assistant head coach, offensive coordinator and offensive line coach.
+Following Tulsa, Hutson came to Eastern Illinois University and spent four seasons as assistant head coach, offensive coordinator, and offensive line coach.
 In the 2006 season, he jumped in as acting head coach when Bob Spoo was sidelined after surgery.
 The team finished with an 8–5 season record, 7–1 in the Ohio Valley Conference, winning a co-championship with UT Martin.

 During Hutson's first tenure at Eastern Illinois, the team won two conference titles and went to the NCAA Division I playoff twice.
 The team he led as interim head coach lost in the first round of the 2006 playoffs, 24–13, to Illinois State.

 Hutson joined the Tulane University staff in 2007 as offensive line coach.
 He was named interim coach for Tulane's remaining six games following the resignation of Bob Toledo.

 On February 11, 2012, Hutson was hired by the Oakland Raiders to be the tight ends coach under head coach Dennis Allen.
 Following Allen's 2014 dismissal, Hutson was not retained by new head coach Jack Del Rio for the 2015 season.

 In 2015, Hutson returned to Eastern Illinois as the associate head coach and offensive line coach.
 He then returned to the NFL for the 2016 season as the assistant offensive line coach for the Cleveland Browns and remained in that position through 2018.
 For the 2019 and 2020 football seasons, Hutson served as an offensive analyst at LSU under head coach Ed Orgeron.
 In 2021, he returned to an on-field coaching position at Tennessee State as the offensive line coach.

 In 2022, Hutson was named head football coach at Sallisaw High School in Sallisaw, Oklahoma.
-In November 2022, Hutson resigned as the head coach at Sallisaw High School.
+In November 2022, Hutson resigned as the head coach at Sallisaw.